jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Stoker, Hathaway, McCulley,
 Spencer and Lyon and Irish Ashkenazi Jewish.
 Member of the National Magna Carta Dames and Barrons Society.
 A Member of the Astrological Association.
 Microsoft System Integrator with valid contract from
 2002-present.
 INTJ-T tested at the University of California, Cannot put my personality profile online because of CIA takedown notices.
 University of Virginia Computer Science
 Alumni.
 With 3.5 GPA Scholar Award.
 I was UVa's ACM Vice President in 2008-2010.
 I'm also Windows 7/2008 Internals Certified.
 Former Macromedia User Group trainer from 1999.
 WK3 was released on my birthday.
 I took AP University Physics at Rice University.
 Grew up on x86 Computer Architecure.
-Lived in Jamestown, Va as a child.
-Molly taught me how to swim when I was six years old.
-I passed the CIA's PAS System.</p>
+Lived in Jamestown, Va as a child. </p>

 <h2>CAREER HISTORY</h2>